-Last night we held one of our regular BID Business Meetings, which was kindly hosted by Stevie, Lotfi and the team at the newly renovated and opened Grove Kitchen in Regent Grove who also supplied some delicious nibbles and drinks!
+Last night we held one of our regular BID Business Meetings (16th October 2019), which was kindly hosted by Stevie, Lotfi and the team at the newly renovated and opened Grove Kitchen in Regent Grove who also supplied some delicious nibbles and drinks!

 Last night was brilliant, so firstly our sincere thanks to everyone who joined us and contributed.
 I left feeling very warmed and inspired.
-The topics we discussed were diverse: I introduced recent BID insights and activities (the trading environment, Brexit, our Annual Report, the launch of Meaningful Change, upcoming Christmas promotions and our future agenda including the High St Fund recently awarded to Leamington) and ‘Green Leamington’.
+The topics we discussed were diverse: I introduced recent BID insights and activities (the trading environment including new business openings, Brexit, our Annual Report, the launch of Meaningful Change, upcoming Christmas promotions and our future agenda including the High St Fund (recently awarded to Leamington) and ‘Green Leamington’.

 Following this, business owners and managers spent some time introducing themselves and highlighting opportunities to help each other:

 - Belvoir (pictured) kicked things off with an overview of the property sector and reminded us of their kind offer to put businesses information in the goodie bags given out to new homeowners and tenants.
 Just drop it into Sue and John at their office on Regent Grove.

 - Neals Yard has been carbon neutral for 11 years and Matt highlighted how much they have learnt on the journey.
 He has offered to help us collate this learning so it can be shared more widely.